 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.

 |Exit Awards||Not applicable|

-The CQUniversity Bachelor of Psychological Science (Honours) is accredited by the Australian Psychology Accreditation Council and as such, successful completion of this course will mean that you are qualified to apply for provisional registration as a psychologist.
-Provisionally registered psychologists are required to undertake a minimum of two years industry supervision or a relevant postgraduate course, such as the CQUniversity Master of Clinical Psychology to be eligible for full professional accreditation as a registered psychologist.
+The CQUniversity Bachelor of Psychological Science (Honours) is accredited by the Australian Psychology Accreditation Council (APAC) as a 4th year of psychology study leading to the completion of pre-professional competencies (as specified by APAC).
+Successful completion of this course will allow you to apply for provisional registration as a psychologist.
+Provisionally registered psychologists are required to undertake a minimum of two years industry supervision or a relevant postgraduate course, such as the CQUniversity Master of Professional Psychology, or the Master of Clinical Psychology to be eligible for full professional accreditation as a registered psychologist.
 As a registered psychologist the opportunity exists to gain employment in a wide range of fields such as clinical psychology, counselling, clinical neuropsychology, educational, forensic, health, organisational and sports psychology, as well as teaching and research (which do not require professional registration).

 |Learned Society Accreditation||Not applicable|

 |Compulsory Residential School||There is a compulsory residential school for the unit PSYC14050 Ethics & Professional Issues in Psychology and the unit PSYC14051 Research Project A within the first term of commencing the course.|

 Please note that in some instances there may be similarities between course, entry and inherent requirements.